rollkit/rollkit/docs/lazy-adr/adr-001-node-interface.md

 ## Development

-`cosmos-sdk-rollmit` is a repository dedicated for maintenance of rollmint-enabled version of Cosmos SDK.
+`cosmos-sdk-rollmit` is a repository dedicated for maintenance of Rollkit-enabled version of Cosmos SDK.